pku-lab-1806-llm/lab-1806-torch-backend/README.md

 A simple inference backend with PyTorch for `lab-1806-rag` repo.

-Compatible with both CUDA and CANN.
+Compatible with both CUDA and NPU.

 ## Usage